San Francisco apartment building burned in fire

-Firefighters responded to the Gateway apartments, near the Embarcadero, around 1:30a.m.
+Firefighters responded to the Gateway apartments, near the Embarcadero, around 1:20a.m.
 Friday.
-Flames could be seen shooting from an apartment several stories up.
+Flames could be seen shooting from an apartment on the 11th floor.

 Two people were reportedly injured and are being treated by paramedics.
-The fire department reported at 2:23 a.m. the 11th, 12th and 13th floors of the building had been evacuated.
+The fire department reported the 11th, 12th and 13th floors of the building had been evacuated.
 Other residents have been asked to shelter-in-place.

 Video posted on Twitter showed the flames and firefighters on scene investigating.